 Although the evaporator coils are located inside your unit, they are still exposed to dust being filtered out of your home.
 If the evaporator coils are dirty, they can’t remove as much heat or humidity from your space and will take longer to cool the air.

 How Often Should You Clean Your Coils?

-When deciding if it’s time for a tune-up, consider where your unit is located.
-If it’s in a big city with heavy air pollution, you may want to have the coils cleaned two or three times a year.
+In most cases, you can get away with cleaning your coils once a year with a seasonal tune-up.
+However, you should consider where your unit is located.
+If you’re in a big city with heavy air pollution, you may want to have the coils cleaned two times a year.
 Also, if the equipment is older or it’s running most of the day, frequent tune-ups will keep your system running better.

 Checking your condenser coils every couple of months and using a brush to gently clean off debris can be an easy way to keep your system up-and-running in between tune-ups.
 AC repair can be costly, so keeping your system clean year-round can save you big bucks in the long run.

 Get Two Seasonal Tune-ups for $99 with Big Mountain Heating & Air